platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/nodejs.md

 // Blackfire.stop();
 ```

-The `start` function accepts an object as parameter with the following keys:
+The `start` function accepts an object as a parameter with the following keys:

 - `appName`: name of the application